3dcitydb/3dcitydb-docs/source/impexp/kml-collada-gltf-export.rst

 -  **no tiling**\ *:* as the name implies, no tiling takes place.
 Just a single tile holding all the exported objects is exported.
-This is only advisable when the resulting file is at most 10 Mb in size.
+This is only advisable when the resulting file is at most 10 MB in size.

 -  **automatic**\ *:* the area enclosed by the bounding box will be exported in tiles having roughly the side length set on the